TimHi/takehome-timetracking/README.md

 ## Technical overview of the chosen techs
 Repository layout at a glance.
-- Frontend uses React.
+- Frontend uses React 19.2.
-- Backend uses Spring Boot.
+- Backend uses Spring Boot 3.5.8.
-- KMP uses Kotlin.
+- KMP uses Kotlin 2.2.21.

 ## Architecture diagram
 High-level view of how the pieces fit together.